 How it works

-When a bill for a new law has been drafted, it’s read in Parliament.
-Then it’s referred to a select committee who usually ask for feedback from the public.
+When a bill for a new law has been drafted, it’s read in parliament then referred to a select committee.
+The committee usually ask for feedback from the public by calling for submissions.

 - look at all the public submissions

 - report back to the House its recommendations.

 If they need more information, the select committee can also ask you to:

 - provide documents to support your argument.

 For more information about the submissions presented, check the NZ Parliament website.

 Other ways to have your say